 Certification Standards: The Hidden Price of Compliance

-Certifications add 20–100% to costs but are non-negotiable for regulated markets.
+Certifications add 20–100 % to Miniature Solenoid Valve Price but are non-negotiable for regulated markets.
+Here’s how they stack up:

 -